48th Wisconsin Infantry Regiment

 The 48th Wisconsin Infantry Regiment was a volunteer infantry regiment that served in the Union Army during the American Civil War.

 Service

 The 48th Wisconsin was organized at Milwaukee, Wisconsin, and mustered into Federal service in February and March 1865.
 It was organized under the supervision of Lieutenant Colonel Henry B. Shears, Colonel Uri B. Pearsall being at the time in service as lieutenant colonel of a colored regiment.

+The regiment left the state and moved to St. Louis, Missouri on March 22, and from April 1-13, the regiment moved to Warrenton and to Paola, Kansas.

 The regiment was mustered out on March 24, 1866, at Fort Leavenworth, Kansas.

 Casualties

 The 48th Wisconsin suffered 16 enlisted men who died of disease, for a total of 16 fatalities.